muratk5n/thirdwave/en/README.md

 ---

 The 'gun problem' cannot be fixed by simply harping about gun control.
 'Guns are killing people, fix guns'.
 Nope.
-Centrist Dems starting with Bill Clinton created a culture war around this issue, so one-step solution will meet intense objection.
+Centrist Dems starting during the 90s created a culture war around this issue, so one-step solution will meet intense objection.
 But if all parties are ideologically distinct, seperate and secure in their seperation (dividers not uniters) then 5G issues will find easier agreement.
 We